 Radiology reports and images

 Hospital discharge summaries

-What about mental health and substance abuse information? etHIN does not exchange behavioral health information. etHIN participants are required to refrain, to the best of their ability, from submitting sensitive information to etHIN (e.g, psychotherapy notes, substance abuse treatment information, etc.)
+What about sensitive data like HIV or mental health information? etHIN does not exchange behavioral health or sensitive information. etHIN participants are required to refrain from submitting sensitive information to etHIN (e.g, psychotherapy notes, substance abuse treatment information, HIV data, etc.)

 Who can see my information?
 Only participating doctors and healthcare providers who have a treatment, payment, or operations relationship with you may see your information.
 There are strict legal guidelines that limit who may access patient information.
 All access to health records is monitored and audited by etHIN to ensure patient privacy.